Our Favourite Camps - Iconic

 If you like small, intimate camps then Little Makalolo is the way to go.
 There are only six tents – if you’re a large group or family travelling together, you might even want to book the whole place for yourselves!
 Your eco footprint is lightened by extensive solar power for lighting and heating, and definitely plan at least one night in the raised star-bed.

-Mana Pools - Vundu Camp
+Mana Pools National Park - Vundu Camp

 4 meerkat rating